 No scholar will be permitted to go on a field trip or excursion without a permission slip signed by the scholar's legal guardian.
 A new permission slip must be submitted for every scholar for each field trip.
-A copy of the permission slip shall be filed with the Engagement Department and one (1) copy shall be given to the teacher(s) going on the field trip.
+One (1) copy of the permission slip shall be filed with the Engagement Department, and one (1) copy shall be given to the staff member(s) going on the field trip.